amazingsam/meteor-industry-standard/README.md

 Security threads, policies and prevention strategies around Meteor and Meteor components.

+### Installers

+Installers are single scripts to download and install stacks for setting up Meteor quickly.

 ### OS-Specific

 Best practices targeted at a specific platform for Meteor development and server deployment.